Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 - Must not create any false or misleading entries in any books or financial records of the Company for any reason.

-- No payment on behalf of the Company will be approved or made if any part of the payment is to be used for any purpose other than that described by the documents supporting the payment.
+- Must not use a payment for any purpose other than that described by the documents supporting the payment.

-- Company funds or assets cannot be used for any unlawful or improper purpose.
+- Must not use Company funds or assets for any unlawful or improper purpose.

-- Revenue and expenses must be properly recognized on a timely basis.
+- Must properly recognize revenue and expenses on a timely basis.

 If you become aware of a possible omission, falsification or inaccuracy in any transaction, accounting or financial entries or in Colgate’s Securities and Exchange Commission reports or other communications, or any breakdown in internal controls, you must promptly report such information to your manager or the Global Legal Organization.
 You may also contact Global Ethics and Compliance.

-Colgate people can obtain additional information by referring to the Company’s guidelines on Books, Records and Documents, which can be found in the Company’s Global Business Practices Guidelines.
+Colgate people can obtain additional information by referring to the Company’s guidelines on Books, Records and Documents, which can be found in the Business Practices Guidelines.

 - Company Books and Records Must be Accurate.